 Get exclusive member benefits & effect social change.
 Join Today

-There are two types of pulmonary coccidioidomycosis: acute and chronic.
+There are two types of valley fever: acute and chronic.

 Chronic coccidioidomycosis is a long-term form of the illness.
-You can develop the chronic form months or years after contracting the acute form, sometimes as much as 20 years or more after the initial illness.
-In the chronic form of the illness, lung abscesses (infections) can form and rupture (burst) releasing pus into the space between the lungs and ribs.
+You can develop the chronic form months or years after contracting the acute form, sometimes as many as 20 years or more after the initial illness.
+In one form of the illness, lung abscesses (infections) can form.
+When the abscesses rupture, they release pus into the space between the lungs and ribs.
 Scarring may occur as a result.

 The majority of people infected with this fungus do not develop the chronic form of pulmonary coccidioidomycosis.

 You may not have any symptoms if you have the acute form of valley fever.
 If you do have symptoms, you may mistake them for a common cold, cough, or flu.
 Symptoms you may experience with the acute form include:

 Symptoms of the chronic form are similar to those of tuberculosis.
 Symptoms you may experience with the chronic form include:

 Your doctor may perform one or more of the following tests to make a diagnosis:

 You most likely will not need treatment for the acute form of valley fever.
 Your doctor will suggest that you get plenty of rest until your symptoms go away.